 After putting a book down, I always wanted to know about the writer’s lives.
 I intuited things about the author’s pain, longings, and dreams, and I had to find out more information.
 I wanted to know what Ralph Ellison’s real life was like.
 I wanted to know about the situations that influenced George Orwell, Jerzy Kosinski, and Madeleine L’Engle.
 Once I started down this path of curiosity, I never gave up my love for memoirs and biography.
 Many years later, when authors like Mary Karr hit the scene, I took mental notes, hoping to find the time to write my own memoir.

 I have also enjoyed reading all the many books about near-death experiences.
-However, my purpose for writing Healed is not to become a definitive source of near-death experiences, but to help spread good energy into the world and help others find their way to greater healing.
-This manuscript addresses timely issues including child abuse, suicide prevention, sexual assault, and addiction.
+However, my purpose for writing my memoir is not to become a definitive source of near-death experiences, but to help spread good energy into the world and help others find their way to greater healing.
+This manuscript addresses timely issues including child abuse, suicide prevention, sexual assault, and domestic violence.
 More importantly, it examines how the focus to heal (spiritually, energetically, physically, and psychologically) can miraculously transform one’s life.

 There are many best-selling books about near-death experiences, but my book stands out because I was much younger and wilder than these authors when I died.
 I was an agnostic, party girl attending college and working as a cocktail waitress.
 As a lost, materialistic young woman, the closest I came to thinking about spirituality was reading the poems of Walt Whitman, Emerson, and Thoreau for my English classes.
 After my near-death experience, I was immediately drawn to books, practices, and gatherings that focused on greater love, peace, and understanding among people.